Worship Arts Ministry

 PPCOG is a diverse body of believers which is a wonderful foretaste of heaven!
 As such, our musical style is diverse.
 We value singing a “new song” to the Lord (Psalm 96) by modern songwriters like Chris Tomlin, Elevation, Israel Houghton and others, set to guitars, keyboards and drums as well as woodwinds, brass and strings.
 We also value the timeless lyrics and soaring melodies of classic hymns like, Because He Lives and How Great Thou Art set to organ and piano.
 We appreciate the enhancement of digital electronics, but also relish unplugging and/or adding orchestral instruments from time to time.
 We delight in the joyful energy of songs from the Gospel tradition, but also appreciate more contemplative tempos of more classical composers.
 At PPCOG, we strive to set aside our personal preferences to appreciate a variety of musical and lyrical styles, recognizing that each has its strength in attempting to reflect God’s inexpressible truth, wisdom, and beauty.

-The Praise Band is the back-bone of our worship through music at PPCOG.
-Therefore, skilled instrumentalists (guitar, bass, drums, piano, and keyboard) are needed to regularly accompany congregational singing.
-We are always interested in recruiting instrumentalists.
+The Worship Band is the back-bone of our worship through music at PPCOG.
+Therefore, skilled instrumentalists (guitar, bass, drums, and keyboard) are needed to regularly accompany congregational singing.
 In addition, we are eager to have other instrumentalists (brass, woodwinds, strings, etc.) step forward for more occasional service.
-Rehearsals take place on Thursday evenings and Sunday mornings.
-To apply to be in the Praise Band, please complete the Worship Arts Application.
-Audition required.
+To apply to be a part of the Worship Band, visit ppcogmusic.com to audition.

 The Worship Team consist of individually miked singers who play a vital role in our worship services, modeling whole-hearted worship and providing vocal leadership for the congregation, year round.
 Having a voice for solos is not required, though being able to sing on pitch and blend with others around you is necessary.
 Reading music is not required but would be very helpful.
-Rehearsals take place Thursday evenings and Sunday mornings.
-To apply for the Worship Team, please complete the Worship Arts Application.
-Audition required.
+To apply to be a part the Worship Singers, visit ppcogmusic.com to audition.

 The Choir plays a vital role in our worship services, ministering through choral anthems, modeling whole-hearted worship and providing vocal leadership for the congregation.
 In addition to weekly ministry, the choir presents an annual Christmas concert/musical and may be involved in other special services or events.
 Choir members are not required to read music, but must be able to match pitch and rhythm.
-Rehearsals take place Thursday evenings and Sunday mornings.
-To apply to be in the Worship Choir, please complete this Profile.
-Audition not required.
+To apply to be in the Worship Choir, contact Pastor Cory Norton.

 Throughout the year, gifted singers and instrumentalists are invited to provide Special Music during Sunday worship services and special services.
 While it’s preferred that these individuals serve in the Worship Arts Ministry throughout the year, we understand that work and family schedules don’t always permit regular mid-week and Sunday rehearsals.
-To apply to offer Special Music, please complete the Worship Arts Application.
-Audition required.
-Click here to read GUIDELINES pertaining to Special Music.
+Contact Pastor Cory Norton for more information.

 We are looking for people of all ages to be involved in occasional drama ministry at PPCOG.
-Please complete the Worship Arts Application.
+Contact Pastor Cory Norton for more information.

 What is Worship?